kelscahill/gdhs/wp-content/plugins/ajax-load-more/README.txt

 5. Implementation: Insert the Ajax Load More shortcode directly into the WordPress block editor or a theme template file.

 == Changelog ==

+= 7.3.1 - February 12, 2025 =
+* UPDATE: Updated new Date Query feature to parse compare value.
+This was previously not functioning as expected. e.g. `[ajax_load_more date_query="2024-01-01;2020-01-01" date_query_compare=">=;<=" date_query_relation="OR"]
+* NEW: Added date_query_column parameter to allow for querying the post_date or post_modified column. e.g. `[ajax_load_more date_query="2020-01-01" date_query_column="post_modified"]
+* HOTFIX: Fixed issue with conflicting `wp-block-query` class the new Query Loop add-on.

+= 7.3.0 - February 6, 2025 =
+* NEW: Added Date Query support with `date_query`, `date_query_before` and `date_query_after` parameters.
+* UPDATE: Various admin UI/UX updates and code cleanup throughout plugin.

+= 7.2.0.1 - January 22, 2025 =
+* HOTFIX: Fixed potential issue with the parsing of `meta_query` and `tax_query` parameters when using Preloaded add-on.

+= 7.2.0 - January 17, 2025 =
+* NEW: Added required updates for the new [Query Loop add-on](https://connekthq.com/plugins/ajax-load-more/add-ons/query-loop/).
+* NEW: Added new `alm_single_post_querystring` hook to remove the querystring from Single Post add-on URLs.
+* NEW: Added preview functionality for previewing an ALM instance while building a shortcode.
+* NEW: Added new `template` parameter to the core ALM shortcode.
+This new parameter will normalize the template selection and replace the `repeater` and `theme_repeater` parameters.
+* NEW: Added new ALM core parameters, `urls`, `prev_button_label`, `prev_button_loading_label`, and `prev_button_done_label`.
+These new parameters can be used in the near future with various add-ons.
+* UPDATE: Various admin UI/UX updates throughout plugin.
+* FIX: Fixed issue with Users extension showing mising license notice in admin.

+= 7.1.4 - December 4, 2024 =
+* UPDATE: Updated Axios HTTP library to latest version.
+* UPDATE: Added feature to re-save default Repeater Template if template was deleted from the filesystem.
+* UDPATE: Modified the `alm` db columns to match upcoming Templates add-on requirements.
+* UPDATE: Added functionality required for Elementor Add-on update to support loading previous posts on paged results.
+* UPDATE: Started integration with Query Loop block and Ajax Load More.
+* FIX: Fixed z-index issue with ALM navigation in WP admin.
+* FIX: Added fix for `load_plugin_textdomain` php notice.
+* FIX: Fixed issue with Preloaded amount being 0 and no post remaining.
+* FIX: Fixed issue with Comments add-on and allowing for a default post ID.
+* UPDATE: Code cleanup and other minor bug fixes.
+* UPDATE: Various admin UI/UX updates.

 = 7.1.3 - October 1, 2024 =
 * UPDATE: Various security fixes.